The Universe, Reality, and You. Planet Earth where are you?

 directions where our own Galaxy is concerned.
 This forces our scientists

-structure of our own Galaxy.
+map the structure of our own Galaxy.
 They are not stopped by the dust like

 visible light is.
 Use my Link to the Chandra X-ray Telescope to see a